 Due process is a principle outlined in the 14th Amendment that forces the Federal Government to respect all legal rights awarded to an individual according to U.S. law.
 The Supreme Court has interpreted this Amendment as a direct extension of the Bill of Rights (and the entire Constitution) to all levels of Government.
 Although some of the Amendments outlined in the American Constitution are archaic, Due Process enables most of them to extend to all matters of the law.

-The following list will detail the Bill of Rights, how it pertains to Constitutional law, and various court cases which solidified its place in everyday society.
+The following list will detail the Bill of Rights, how it pertains to Constitutional law and various court cases that solidified its place in everyday society.

 1st Amendment-Guarantees the establishment and free practice of religion, along with freedom of speech, and freedom of the press.

-● Establishment of religion became introduced through the decision in Everson vs. Board of Education.
+● The establishment of religion became introduced through the decision in Everson vs. Board of Education.
 In 1947, using the American Constitution as his justification, a New Jersey citizen and taxpayer fought against a State law that authorized payments to school boards as a form of reimbursement for transportation costs.
-Of the schools who benefited, more than 96% were found to be private parochial Catholic Schools.
-Everson successfully argued that New Jersey violated the First Amendment by unfairly excluding other non-Catholic schools from receiving State funding.
+Of the schools that benefited, more than 96% were found to be private parochial Catholic Schools.
+Everson successfully argued that New Jersey violated the First Amendment by unfairly excluding other non-Catholic schools from receiving state funding.

 ● Freedom of speech is offered to all citizens and enables Americans to express themselves without censorship or limitation.
 Established by the previously mentioned Gitlow vs New York, freedom of speech will be upheld in all Constitutional law cases.